 Here in my blog, as I have it bilingual (Vietnamese and English), I can somehow say I have TWO niches.
 They are not totally different from each other, but for the Vietnamese version, I focus on Europe travel guides, tips, and planning for my Vietnamese readers at my age.
-For the English one, it’s basically about the same themes, but in the future I will focus more about travelling in Vietnam and Asia.
+For the English one, it’s basically about the same themes, but in the future, I will focus more on travelling in Vietnam and Asia.

-Sometimes I also write about things-not-in-my-niche, but I have to make sure I do not write too much about my mood on a rainy day sitting in a cafe in Rome but how to enjoy a rainy day while travelling in Rome in stead.
+Sometimes I also write about things-not-in-my-niche, but I have to make sure I do not write too much about my mood on a rainy day sitting in a cafe in Rome but how to enjoy a rainy day while travelling in Rome instead.

 2. Images make the difference

 Once I’ve chosen my niche, the next step is the design of my blog.
 It must foremost fit my target audience.
 And since we’re living in a world of short attention spans and lots of distractions, images make the difference.

 I cannot remember how many times I ignored a travel blog, just because of the pictures.
 Maybe their writing was awesome, but first thing first: once the pictures cannot catch my eyes and make me stay more than 5 seconds, I’d rather save my time and read other blogs.